 Subd.
 2. Notification of discharge.
-Prior to the discharge or provisional discharge of any committed person patient, the head of the treatment facility or program shall notify the designated agency and the patient's spouse or health care agent, or if there is no spouse or health care agent, then an adult child, or if there is none, the next of kin of the patient, of the proposed discharge.
-The notice shall be sent to the last known address of the person to be notified by certified mail with return receipt.
+Prior to the discharge or provisional discharge of any committed person patient, the head of the treatment facility, state-operated treatment program, or community-based treatment program shall notify the designated agency and the patient's spouse or health care agent, or if there is no spouse or health care agent, then an adult child, or if there is none, the next of kin of the patient, of the proposed discharge.
+The facility or program shall send the notice shall be sent to the last known address of the person to be notified by certified mail with return receipt.
 The notice in writing and shall include the following: (1) the proposed date of discharge or provisional discharge; (2) the date, time and place of the meeting of the staff who have been treating the patient to discuss discharge and discharge planning; (3) the fact that the patient will be present at the meeting; and (4) the fact that the next of kin or health care agent may attend that staff meeting and present any information relevant to the discharge of the patient.
 The notice shall be sent at least one week prior to the date set for the meeting.

 Sec.
-84. Minnesota Statutes 2018, section 253B.17, is amended to read:
+81. Minnesota Statutes 2018, section 253B.17, is amended to read: